Student Code of Conduct and Community Standards

 Appeal Process

 All students have the right to appeal the outcome of the Administrative Review.
-Students who wish to appeal must submit a written appeal request to the Chair of the Appeals Panel (i.e., one of the College’s Vice Presidents) within 10 calendar days of receiving the outcome of the review.
+Students who wish to appeal must submit a written appeal request to the Chair of the Appeals Panel (i.e., one of the University’s Vice Presidents) within 10 calendar days of receiving the outcome of the review.
 The written appeal request should state the basis for the appeal, whether the student objects to the entire finding of responsibility or only to the sanction imposed, and new arguments or information that supports the student’s position.

 Upon receiving the appeal request, the Appeals Panel will review all information relevant to the case, including information gathered during the Administrative Review and any information or arguments submitted by the appealing student.
 If appropriate, the Appeals Panel may convene a hearing at which the student may state his/her case, if desired.